harveyj/aoc/2024/README.md

 Lesson: Be very careful about floats and equality, and look for areas in libraries where you might have those issues lurking.

 Difficulty: 5.5/10

+## Day 9

+## Day 10

+## Day 11
+Create an arbitrarily long array.
+Part 1 was a very literal recreate the array.
+Part 2 insight was that the order does not matter at all, you can just operate over a histogram.

+Difficulty: 5/10

+## Day 12
+Parse a graph into regions and do things with the regions.
+Part 1:
+Find all regions and their sizes.
+Do that with a BFS.
+Find the length of all region borders: you can just iterate over every cell.

+Part 2 (spicy):
+Find the *edges*, not the length.
+Scan l-r and u-d looking for (top, bottom) and (left, right) edges.
+The corner (heh) cases were tricky.

+Holiday socks: yellow with Christmas trucks.

+Difficulty: 6/10

+## Day 13
+Solve a system of linear equations. solver makes this only a few lines.

+Done after pediatrician visit.

+Holiday socks: Bombas

+Difficulty: 3.5/10?